 From Tuesday, January 18 through Friday, January 21, the Museum will be closed for routine maintenance and staff training.
 The Park and Noland Trail will be OPEN.

 Join us for a virtual Black History Month program as we revisit the Museum’s origins and reveal some discoveries from the Hidden Histories project when it launched one year ago.

-Hear from historian John V. Quarstein when he gives a presentation on the naval career of Admiral Louis M. Goldsborough, who first enlisted at an astounding age of seven!
+Hear from historian John V. Quarstein when he presents on the last major naval engagement of the Civil War.

-Join us in the galleries on the second Sunday of every month, a unique and inclusive program for guests who prefer to experience the Museum within a quieter, less crowded environment.
+Join us in the galleries on the second Sunday of every month for a unique and inclusive time where guests can experience the Museum within a quieter, less crowded environment.

 Situated on 550 acres of rolling woodlands, The Mariners' Park offers visitors a quiet and serene nature retreat.
 Whether taking a stroll or hike on our award-winning five-mile Noland Trail that surrounds the Mariners' Lake or enjoying a picnic at the famous Lions Bridge, every visit to this beautiful urban oasis will bring a new experience every time!